netoabel/elgatokey-cam-bind/README.md

 ### MacOS

 In Mac, you can make the script run as a LaunchDaemon.
-In order to do that, you have to create the file `~/Library/LaunchAgents/com.my.elgato-cam-bind.plist` with the following contents:
+In order to do that, you have to create the file `~/Library/LaunchAgents/com.my.elgato-cam-bind.plist` with the following content:

 ```
 <?xml version="1.0" encoding="UTF-8"?>